-is Hilary Burrage's website to promote information, ideas and expert opinion by and from researchers and writers who share her concern to eradicate female genital mutilation (FGM) in the UK and beyond.
-Potential contributors are very welcome to email Hilary to discuss proposals for this website.
-If after viewing these posts you would like to read more news and views about FGM, please continue to Hilary's own work on this subject, here.
+is Hilary Burrage's website to promote information and opinion from and by researchers and writers who share her concern to eradicate female genital mutilation (FGM) in the UK and beyond.
+Potential contributors are invited to email Hilary to discuss proposals for this website.

 The term ‘female genital mutilation’ was adopted in 1990 by the Inter-African Committee (IAC) on Traditional Practices Affecting the Health of Women and Children, and in 1991 the World Health Organization (WHO) recommended that the United Nations adopt it as well.
 It has now been confirmed by the United Nations and the World Health Organisation.
 The turning point in this debate was the Bamako Declaration of 6 April 2005, issued by the sixth General Assembly of the IAC, in Mali.

 It is important to acknowledge the Bamako message, an edited (abbreviated) version of which follows:

 What follows is the text of Dr Karen Ellison’s thesis on legal and medical issues around female genital mutilation in Britain, published in September 2013.